vatpac-technology/sops/docs/pacific/Vanuatu/Port-Vila.md

 - Within a 20 NM-radius circle centred on the Port Vila/Bauerfield ARP from surface to 3500 FT (base of TMA).
 - Within a 50 NM-radius circle centred on the Port Vila/Bauerfield ARP from 3500 FT (top of CTR) to 9500 FT (base of CTA).

-During Port Vila hours of watch, **Port Vila Tower** provides ATS for the Port Vila TMA.
+During Port Vila hours of watch, **Port Vila Tower** provides ATS for the entire Port Vila TMA.

 !!! note
     Outside of hours of watch, Port Vila Class D CTR is reclassified Class G and **Nadi Oceanic** provides ATS for the entire Sector.